You may be eligible for Subsidised Training

 Eligible students may be able to access a range of government funding to help subsidise the cost of your training

 Certificate 3 Guarantee

 The Certificate 3 Guarantee helps support eligible students to complete their first post-school certificate III level qualification.
 You may be eligible to receive a subsidy towards one certificate III qualification from a list of subsidised courses.
-Visit the Department of Education and Training website to see which qualifications and skill sets are subsidised under the Certificate 3 Guarantee program.
+Visit the Department of Employment, Small Business and Training to see which qualifications and skill sets are subsidised under the Certificate 3 Guarantee program.
 If your course is eligible, the Queensland Government will pay the subsidy directly to Redmako Learning.
 The level of the government subsidy varies depending on the demand for skilled workers in each industry.
 You will be required to contribute to the costs of your training through a co-contribution fee.